Magnogen/Elements/README.md

 Inspired by [Habitat](https://github.com/l2wilson94/Habitat), another library that I help out with!

-## Installing
+## Installation

-You can embed it into the browser like this: (I don't really use Modules, but I can convert this over to one if I ever see the need to)
+You can embed it into the browser like this: (I don't really use Modules, but I can convert this over to one if I ever need it)

 ```html
 <script src="Elements.js"></script>